CoryG89/BigEvent/docs/git.md

 ========================

-[Git][git] was created by Linus Torvalds, the creator of Linux, and is a distributed version control systems.
-I couldn't write nearly as well of a guide myself as the documentation I know to be freely available elsewhere, so mostly I will point to other sources for Git.
+[Git][git] was created by Linus Torvalds, the creator of Linux, and is a distributed version control system.
+When it comes to Git there are already many guides that are much better than anything I am going to be able to write, so I am going to try to point you to some quick resources to get you up to speed.

-In order to get a basic conceptual understanding of how Git works I recommend you read over most of the following [visual tutorial][git-concepts-tut].
+Getting started, I highly recommend reading through most of this conceptually [visual tutorial][git-concepts-tut] first.
 The official [git documentation][git-docs] is also available.
 There is also an official [Git Tutorial][git-tutorial] to get started with as well.

 Overview of Major Commands
 --------------------------